projectcalico/calico/v2.6/getting-started/kubernetes/installation/hosted/kubeadm/index.md

 #### Installation

-To install this Calico and a single node etcd on a run the following command depending on your kubeadm / kubernetes version:
+To install this Calico and a single node etcd on a run the following command depending on your kubeadm / Kubernetes version:

-For Kubeadm stable with Kubernetes version >= v1.6.0:
+For kubeadm stable with Kubernetes version >= v1.6.0:

 ```
 kubectl apply -f {{site.url}}/{{page.version}}/getting-started/kubernetes/installation/hosted/kubeadm/1.6/calico.yaml